Kakuta scores as Lens bow to Delort's Montpellier | Goal.com

 Going into the encounter against Michel Der Zakarian’s men, the Blood and Gold were hoping to consolidate on their 2-0 triumph at Rennes, nonetheless, they were unable to halt the rampaging visitors.

-After a cagey opening minute, La Paillade took a 15th minute lead through English striker of Congolese descent Stephy Mavididi.
-The 22-year-old striker headed Andy Delort’s cross past goalkeeper Jean-Louis Leca having been left unmarked in the goal area.
+After a cagey opening few minutes, La Paillade took a 15th-minute lead through English striker of Congolese descent Stephy Mavididi.
+The 22-year-old striker headed Andy Delort’s cross past goalkeeper Jean-Louis Leca, having been left unmarked in the goal area.

 Ten minutes later, Pedro Mendes doubled their advantage after slotting home from close range as Leca fumbled a well-taken free-kick by Delort.